Fluterview with Rachel Woolley

 Jane xx

-What do you love most about being the Assistant Flute Teacher in Jane's Flute School?
+What do you love most about being the Assistant Flute Teacher in The Flute Academy?

 I love being able to encourage students along their flute playing journey.
 It is so interesting hearing people's stories about how they came to play the flute whether it be something they did in school and are now picking it back up later on in life, or a hobby they have always loved.